IBM/data-prep-kit/kind/cluster/README.md

 # Building Kind cluster with everything installed

 This is a manual build instruction.
-As an alternative, you can execute the `make setup-cluster` makefile rule instead.
+As an alternative, you can execute the `make setup-kind-cluster` makefile rule in the project root directory instead.

 # Before you begin